FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 The implementation uses Ukkonen's algorithm to build the suffix tree one character at a time.
 The algorithm maintains an active point that is initially set to the root of the tree.
 For each character in the string, the algorithm either adds

-Sure, here's an implementation of finding all occurrences of a pattern in a given string using suffix tree algorithm in Go:
+5. Write a function in Golang to find all occurrences of a pattern in a given string using suffix tree algorithm.

 ```golang